anje123/Mailerlite-Subscriber/README.md

 # The following features were added
-- Create new subscriber by accessing the URL /subscriber/create
+- Create new subscriber by accessing the PATH /subscriber/create
-- Update an existing subscriber by accessing the URL /subscriber/edit
+- Update an existing subscriber by accessing the PATH /subscriber/edit
 - Delete an existing subscriber from the subscriber page
-- View all subscribers by accessing the URL /subscriber
+- View all subscribers by accessing the PATH /subscriber
 - A request class to handle validations
 - a middleware that checks if a key exists in the database before accessing other routes
 - Encryption of Mailerlite Api key, as storing a raw key can be very unsafe
+- Validate and Save api key by accessing PATH /key/save

 ## Some Subscriber Management System Technical integration Details: